The author is a guitarist and bassist with over 35 years of experience as a musician.

 The classic Les Paul tonewood profile is a mahogany body and a mahogany neck with a rosewood fingerboard.
 Gibson Les Pauls, including the Studio, also typically have a maple cap glued onto the mahogany body.
 You don’t see that in the Epiphone version, and even the maple tops on higher-end Epi Les Pauls are typically veneers.

 But the build is on-par with what you’d expect from a Les Paul.
 The neck is set and glued.
 Set necks offer greater sustain and slightly fuller, more resonant tone.

 The hardware is also spot-on with the Les Paul design.
-A locking Tune-o-matic bridge with stop-bar tailpiece provides solid tuning stability.
+A locking Tune-o-Matic bridge with a stop-bar tailpiece provides solid tuning stability.

 The dot inlays instead of blocks on the fretboard set it apart a little, but otherwise, the build is very similar to the Les Paul Standard.
 Of course, there is no binding or other frills, but there is a good-looking pickguard.